kayiko/Kako/README.md

-# This is a games Engine leaning by Cherno
+# This is a games Engine learning by Cherno